Addressing Gender-Based Violence in Emergencies

-U.S. Leadership to Prevent and Respond to Gender-Based Violence in Emergencies
+U.S. Leadership to Address Gender-Based Violence in Emergencies

-(1) Increase dedicated GBV interventions in emergencies;
+(1) Increase the number and reach of quality, evidence-based, dedicated GBV prevention and response interventions in new and ongoing emergencies;

 (3) Strengthen accountability within the international humanitarian architecture for prioritizing GBV prevention and response.

 Approximately $55 million is being channeled through this initiative since 2013 to build and strengthen the core capacity of humanitarian partners to address GBV from the earliest phases of an emergency.
 (See more on Safe from the Start)

 In 2013, the United Kingdom’s Department for International Development (DFID) launched what was originally called the Call to Action on Protecting Girls and Women in Emergencies (Call to Action) to mobilize donors, UN agencies, NGOs, and other stakeholders to protect women and girls in humanitarian emergencies.
 The Call to Action culminated in a high-level event, co-hosted by the U.K. and Sweden on November 13, 2013.
 That event produced a ground-breaking communiqué, in which donors and humanitarian agencies signed and committed to preventing violence against women and girls from the start of humanitarian emergencies.

 The Call to Action is an important framework to help coordinate efforts with other donors, affected countries, and non-government stakeholders to maximize our impact and change the nature of how we respond to GBV in humanitarian crisis.
 From 2014-2015, the United States assumed leadership of the Call to Action.
 Then-Secretary Kerry hosted follow-on Call to Action events on September 22, 2014 and October 1, 2015 in New York during the UN General Assembly.
 The October 2015 event included the unveiling of the Call to Action Road Map which was developed under United States guidance and handover of Call to Action leadership to Sweden.